-All incidents, accidents and near misses must be recorded on Livewell Southwest's Incident Reporting System (Safeguard) - see Incident Reporting and Investigation Policy.
-Most reports are now completed online.
+All incidents, accidents and near misses must be recorded on Livewell Southwest’s Incident Reporting System (Safeguard) – most reports are now completed online.

 All incidents must be reported verbally to the appropriate manager (ward manager, deputy locality manager, locality manager) as soon as possible after the incident occurs.

-Serious Incidents Requiring Investigations (SIRI) resulting in death or serious injury should be immediately reported to the Risk Management Department, Director of Operations or On-Call DIrector (out-of-hours) (see Serious Incidents Requiring Investigation Policy).
+Serious Incidents Requiring Investigations (SIRI) resulting in death or serious injury should be immediately reported to the Risk Management Department, Director of Operations or On-Call DIrector (out-of-hours).

 An incident will primarily be investigated by the service line manager to whom the incident was reported.
 The manager will undertake further investigation if necessary and record the results of the investigation on the electronic incident record.